-If you purchase a Fund's shares through a broker-dealer or other financial intermediary (such as a bank) (collectively, "financial intermediaries"), the Fund, its principal underwriter and its affiliates may pay the financial intermediary for the sale of Fund shares and related services.
-These payments may create a conflict of interest by influencing the financial intermediary and your salesperson to recommend a Fund over another investment.
+If you purchase the Fund's shares through a broker-dealer or other financial intermediary (such as a bank) (collectively, "financial intermediaries"), the Fund, its principal underwriter and its affiliates may pay the financial intermediary for the sale of Fund shares and related services.
+These payments may create a conflict of interest by influencing the financial intermediary and your salesperson to recommend the Fund over another investment.
 Ask your salesperson or visit your financial intermediary's website for more information.

-Investment Objectives & Principal Policies and Risks
+Investment Objective & Principal Policies and Risks

-The investment objective and principal investment policies and risks of each Fund are described in its Fund Summary.
-Set forth below is additional information about such policies and risks, as well as information about other types of investments and practices in which each Fund may engage from time to time, unless otherwise noted.
-Each Fund, except Tax-Managed Global Dividend Income Fund and Tax-Managed Equity Asset Allocation Fund, seeks its objective by investing in a corresponding Portfolio.
-Tax-Managed Equity Asset Allocation Fund seeks its objective by investing in multiple Portfolios as set forth in "Further Information About the Portfolios" and/or by investing directly in securities.
-References to the Fund below are to each Fund and any relevant Portfolio.
+The investment objective and principal investment policies and risks of the Fund are described in its Fund Summary.
+Set forth below is additional information about such policies and risks, as well as information about other types of investments and practices in which the Fund may engage from time to time.
 See also "Strategies and Risks" in the Statement of Additional Information ("SAI").